k-rns/workshop_data_reuse/_episodes/02_erddap_catalog_search.md

   * how many datasets are being returned?
   * What is the difference between the datasets?
 (Does the title give something away?)
   * What is the time range the datasets have?
 (Hint click data tab)
+  * Download a dataset in .csv format that ranges in time from May 1st, 2015 until May 3rd 2015

 Exercise from:  [Tabular Datasets with BGC-Argo data](https://dale-robinson.gitbook.io/coastwatch-satellite-course-may-2021/tutorials/erddap/tabular-datasets-bgc-argo-data)